Yorch233/DBLM-SE/README.md

 **Model Hub:** [Yorch233/DBLM-SE-1B](https://huggingface.co/Yorch233/DBLM-SE-1B)
 **Code Repository:** [GitHub - Yorch233/DBLM-SE](https://github.com/Yorch233/DBLM-SE)

-**DBLM-SE-1B** is a 1-billion-parameter **Diffusion Bridge Language Model (DBLM)** designed for high-fidelity **speech enhancement**.
+**DBLM-SE** is a LLaMA-based **Diffusion Bridge Language Model (DBLM)** designed for high-fidelity **speech enhancement**.
 By modeling the restoration process as a *diffusion bridge* in the latent space, the model leverages an LLM-style architecture to map corrupted speech signals to clean acoustic representations, enabling **joint denoising and dereverberation** in a unified framework.

 ---